Bagadeeshkumar/Bagadeeshkumar/README.md

 **Talking about Personal Stuffs:**

-- 💼 I’m currently pursuing my final year of Bachelor's degree in Information Technology at [VCET](https://vcet.ac.in/).
+- 💼 I’m completed my Bachelor's degree in Information Technology at [VCET](https://vcet.ac.in/).
 - 🤔 My interests are with Web Development as well as Software Development 🖥️.
 - 🎬 I love listening to music.
 - 🌱 I’m currently learning more about frontend & backend frameworks